prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 Configure your `index.html` page to use an internal stylesheet.

 When moving from inline styles to a stylesheet, collect all your style declarations in one place, and use references known as "selectors" to specify which elements to apply the style declarations.
 See http://www.w3schools.com/cssref/css_selectors.asp for more information about combinations of CSS selectors.
-Three common selection methodologies are to
+Three common selection methodologies are to:

   1. reference the element by its type (e.g. `div`)
   2. reference the element by its `id` attribute value (e.g. `div#some-unique-identifier` or simply `#some-unique-identifier`)